GKAYED/ai-agent-spec/implementations/CROSS-MODEL-COMPARISON.md

 #### 10.3 When to Choose Which Model

 **Choose Claude 4.5 When:**
+- ✅ You need highest specification adherence (95%)
 - ✅ You need consistent API performance across all endpoints
 - ✅ You want detailed time/process tracking
 - ✅ You prefer minimal but sufficient documentation
 - ✅ You value specification precision
-- ✅ You need balanced, predictable performance
+- ✅ You need balanced, predictable, production-ready performance

 **Choose GPT-5 When:**
 - ✅ You need exceptional documentation for team onboarding
-- ✅ You want ultra-fast dashboard/stats queries
+- ✅ You want ultra-fast dashboard/stats queries (6.5ms)
 - ✅ You value practical features (CORS, concurrency control)
-- ✅ You need better RSS feed reliability
+- ✅ You need better RSS feed reliability (67% vs 62%)
 - ✅ You prioritize developer experience
+- ✅ You need production-ready code with best practices

+**Choose Gemini 2.5 Pro When:**
+- ✅ You need quick prototypes where minimalism is valued
+- ✅ You're building learning exercises (simple code to understand)
+- ✅ You need MVP/proof-of-concept projects
+- ✅ Code brevity is more important than completeness
+- ⚠️ **NOT for production deployments requiring spec compliance**

-**Use Both When:**
+**Use Multiple Models When:**
 - ✅ You want to compare architectural approaches
 - ✅ You need redundancy for critical systems
-- ✅ You want to validate specification quality
+- ✅ You want to validate specification quality through cross-model testing
 - ✅ You're building a multi-team project (different docs for different audiences)
+- ✅ **Critical projects should test 2+ models and select highest adherence**

 ---